Iehtu/matrix_1C/README.md

 # matrix_1C
-Create matrix calculations using 1C language
+Creating perceptron to recognize number 5 with usage of 1C Enterprise language